sroeschus/sroeschus.github.io/content/posts/ksm_smart_scan/index.md

 scan rate.

 ## Smart Scan
 The above is the foundation of "smart scan".
+What is needed is a system that automatically adapts the scan rate based on demand.
+The smart scan feature implements this capability.
 The user specifies a target scan time and the Smart Scan feature adapts the `pages_to_scan` setting accordingly.
 The target scan time parameter is called `advisor_target_scan_time`.

 ## Algorithm
-The algorithm to automatically calculate the scan rate is using a exponentially weighted moving average.
+The algorithm that automatically calculates the scan rate is using a exponentially weighted moving average.
 In simple terms the formula is the following:

 > new_pages_to_scan = pages_to_scan * (scan_time / target_scan_time)

-To avoid pertubations, it calculates a new change factor to the previous value.
+To avoid pertubations, it calculates a new change factor to the previous change value.
 The new change factor is subject to the exponentially weighted moving average.

 Once the new value for pages_to_scan has been calculated, it is limited by the max values for CPU cost and pages_to_scan, which are explained below.